 202 1st Ave N, Moorhead

-Getting your kayak or canoe in the water
+Getting your canoe or kayak in the water

 To make it easy, as soon as you've rented your kayak or canoe from either location, a convenient ramp is just a short walk away.

 Have your own kayak?
 Well then, you have even MORE options for launching.
-While both Lindenwood and the Hjemkomst of fantastic and very accessible launches, there are several other options available.
+While both Lindenwood and the Hjemkomst offer fantastic and very accessible launches, several other options are available.
 Below are a few worth checking out!

 MB Johnson Park